 This post highlights some of the activities that we did over our apple exploration week.
 You can find many of these activities in our Let’s Explore Apples Unit below.

 There are so many resources to help build background knowledge when it comes to apples.
 Our class library was packed full of apple books.
-I covered our theme wall wall with real pictures that help my students understand vocabulary that I want them to learn.
+I covered our theme word wall with real pictures that help my students understand the vocabulary that I want them to learn.

 Apple Science Using the Five Senses

 One of our stations was an apple exploration station.
 We used our five senses to explore apples.
 Each student worked in their apple journal to record the way that apples look, feel, smell, and sound.
 We saved the tasting for a different station.
 One of their favorite activities was testing if an apple would sink or float.

 Another one of our activities was utilizing our sense of taste with an apple taste test.
 I brought in five different varieties of apples.
 Using an apple slicer, we cut them up into bite-size pieces so students could try each variety.

 After they tried each one, they voted for their favorite type of apple.

 Apple Pie in a Cup